Kemp Station: A hidden gem of scientific research

 While Kemp Station is closed to those without a permit, many natural science courses make the trek up to look at insects, mammals or plants.
 Additionally, Kemp hosts various outreach events throughout the year, including Insect Fest and Fungi Fest.

 Should you have the opportunity to visit Kemp Station, take advantage of the natural beauty and scientific resources available.
 Take a long hike around Tomahawk Lake or a trip down to Jyme Lake for a walk down the boardwalk.
-There is no place like Kemp Station; it will support researchers for decades to come.This article was posted in Features and tagged kemp.
+There is no place like Kemp Station; it will support researchers for decades to come.This article was posted in Features and tagged Kemp Station.